dafmontenegro/prisoners-dilemma-ca/README.md

 ### 2.3 Tit For Tat Rule

 For the creation of the Tit For Tat as a rule, a new class was created that inherits from the Rule class.
-Essentially, Tit For Tat is rule 70, as it corresponds to cooperating in all binary states that end in one.
+Essentially, **Tit For Tat is rule 70**, as it corresponds to cooperating in all binary states that end in one.

 |                           |  111  |  110  |  101  |  100  |  011  |  010  |  001  |  000  |
 | :-----------------------: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |